 Remove enough water from the tank first so you can float the bag inside without it overflowing.
 You can save this water to add to the tank later.
 Roll back edges of bag and place it in tank so it floats at surface.
 Scoop some water from the tank into the bag.
 The volume of water in each scoop should be about 10% of the total volume of the bag.
 Be gentle to ensure air bubbles don't get trapped underneath jellyfish.
 Repeat one scoop every 10 minutes for 1 hour until shipping bag water is thoroughly mixed with tank water.

 Submerge jellyfish bag in tank and allow jellyfish to swim out.
 Make sure jellyfish are not exposed to air.
 Add water to tank or scoop out as needed to keep water level at appropriate level.
-If top of bubble channel opening is completely open, keep water level even with middle of top opening of bubble channel.
-If top of bubble channel opening is half-covered by plastic, keep water level approximately one inch above top of bubble channel.
+Keep water level approximately one quarter inch above top of bubble channel.

 Jellies may not swim much for first several hours while acclimating to new home.
 Once jellyfish are comfortable, they will pulse frequently, about 3-4 times every minute.
 If your tank did not come with an adjustable airline valve, attach the airline valve that was included with your jellyfish in between the air pump and the existing airline.
 Adjust airline valve so there is a steady stream of bubbles to provide water flow.
-If jellies get stuck to substrate or top of bubble channel, turn airline valve to decrease flow.
+If jellies get stuck to the top of the Bubble Channel Plate, turn airline valve to decrease flow.
 If there is not enough water flow to sweep jellies up off the bottom, turn valve to increase flow.
 You may need to observe effects of flow and adjust over several days.